Chauvin trial outcomes: How a conviction, acquittal or mistrial are possible

-The prosecution and defense in Derek Chauvin’s trial for the death of George Floyd are wrapping up their arguments on Monday.
+The prosecution and defense in Derek Chauvin’s trial for the death of George Floyd wrapped up their arguments on Monday.
 That means the next step of the trial is the jury’s deliberation, and then its verdict on whether Chauvin is guilty of murder and manslaughter.

 With multiple charges on the table, there are a number of ways the trial could still play out.
 It’s not a simple case of determining whether he’s guilty or not guilty, but one that requires deciding which charges he’s guilty of and which charges he’s not guilty of.
 And there’s even the possibility that the trial ends with other outcomes.